 I admit I’m stuck on how the mismatched fingernail colors on my hands bless me beyond even my impressive imagination.
 Days later I now realize it’s solid, inarguable evidence:

 I had scrimped, saved, planned, recruited help and then together we actually made it happen.
-Grand girls and I got manicures and tried new fashions.
-Grand boys and I played Pokemon and explored their worlds.
-I visited with my grown kids, studied their faces extensively and we celebrated our life.
+My Illinois Grand girls and I got manicures and tried new fashions.
+I played Pokemon with Grand boys in Illinois and in Texas and together we explored some of their worlds.
+I visited with my grown kids, studied their faces extensively and we celebrated our life – together.

 As I re-enter my life here on the ranch the odd polish illustrates the astounding love the Father pours over and through us.
 Had anyone told me I’d still enjoy the faded mess on my hands days later, I wouldn’t have believed it.
 I’m only now getting to where I can stand the thought of stripping it off.
 But thinking about it I realize how, despite all the distractions while traveling, the disrupted prayer and devotional time, God is nearby.
 Whether I’m crossing deserts or oceans, doing chores, even when I’m simply not paying attention, God adores me.

 Like my worn nail polish.